 - Spicy baked chickpeas make a delicious source of vegan protein for this pasta recipe.

 - Roasting red bell peppers ensures you get whole nutrition.
 And they are far less expensive than jarred, swimming in oil, roasted peppers.
+It's tried and true for recipes like red pepper sauce with chickpeas and red pepper harissa paste.

 Sun-dried tomatoes.
 Use dehydrated sundried tomatoes or try our homemade, oil-free oven-dried tomatoes (it's easy!).
 Semi-or jarred are suitable alternatives if you can find them without oil.